 Uluru-Kata Tjuta park passes

-You need a park pass to visit Uluru-Kata Tjuta National Park’s natural and cultural wonders.
+You need a park pass to experience Uluru-Kata Tjuta National Park’s natural and cultural wonders.

 Using your park pass

 Once you’ve bought your pass online, you can either print it out or save it to your phone for scanning at the park.
 Visitors with an iPhone can save the pass to the Wallet app on their phone and it will automatically appear on the lock screen as they approach the park.

 When you get to the Uluru-Kata Tjuta entry station, use the left-hand lane and scan the QR code on your pass to open the gate.

 What if you can’t buy a pass online?